Looking for counselling or psychotherapy?

 Seeking therapy can feel daunting.
 It’s important to find someone you feel comfortable with – someone you can ask questions of or say, ‘that doesn’t feel right’; someone you can sit in silence with; someone who is deeply interested in you and your experience of the world.

 Either way, the most important thing to know is that I will be guided by your experience of the world and the relationship between us.
 My role is not to provide a diagnosis or give you solutions but to help you to re-connect with your own feelings, desires, and insights – to find your way back to yourself.
-In doing so, we might explore dreams, drawings, music, writing, physical sensations, early childhood experiences, or anything else that feels useful.
+In doing so, we might explore dreams, drawings, music, writing, physical sensations, and early childhood experiences.
+We might also pay attention to what is happening between us in therapy, as this can often be a microcosm of your experience in the wider world.

 For more information about counselling and psychotherapy and how to make the most of it, take a look at the British Association for Counselling and Psychotherapy’s guide, Thinking about therapy?